 Paper is, unfortunately, a major vehicle for spreading germs, which is why so many businesses are working to eliminate it from day-to-day operations.
 When alcohol invoices are paid electronically, you can avoid taking a paper invoice from the driver and instead rely on digital copies.
 This process is not only safer, but it simplifies record keeping and makes your business more organized.
 Many payment providers, like Fintech, provide access to an online portal where you can view invoices broken down by line item and see clearly which products are on each invoice without ever having to dig through paper.
 Now, all your invoices are stored digitally and in complete detail in one place, and there’s no longer any need to keep track of paper copies or worry about how many times they have been touched and passed around.

-These are just a few ways automation and technology can help protect your business, but no matter how you proceed, safety across the front and back-of-house of your restaurant are key to finding success in the new industry landscape.
+These are just a few ways automation and technology can help protect your business.
+Still, no matter how you proceed, safety across the front and back-of-house of your restaurant is key to finding success in the new industry landscape.
 For over 30 years, Fintech has been helping retailers like you pay all their alcohol invoices electronically, while also speeding up the delivery process and delivering data integration for simplified alcohol management.
-Today, one in every four retailers are turning to Fintech to improve operational efficiency and increase safety across their entire business.
+Today, one in every four retailers is turning to Fintech to improve operational efficiency and increase safety across their entire business.
 To learn how your business can do the same, contact us today.